varshan-4068/Neovim-Setup/README.md

 > [!Tip]
 >
 > Vim makes you really fast on writing code.
 Once you try, you don't wanna go back.
-And you can develop anything you want from it, because at the end of the day every code is just text.
+And you can develop anything you want from it..
 >
-> If you use Visual Studio Code and want to use Vim, there's actually [an extension](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) in Visual Studio Code that simulates Vim on it.
+> If you use VS Code and want to use Vim, there's actually [an extension](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) in Visual Studio Code that simulates Vim on it.
 Go try it.

 > [!Important]
 > <b> *Setup Procedures..* </b>